FlorianKrull/CompilerConstructionSS2019/specification.md

 - Checking for calls to unknown functions
 - Checking for presence of `main` and correct signature
 - Checking that all execution paths of a non-void function return a value
-- Type checking (remember, nor implicit or explicit conversions)
+- Type checking (remember, neither implicit nor explicit type conversions)
     - This also includes checking arguments and return types for call expressions.

 In addition to the AST, *symbol tables* are created and used for semantic checking.